garykac/shinjuku/README.md

 Note that the customer is located in the ward, not in any particular station.
 Customers are not associated with a station until they are being **Move**d.

+Once three department stores have been built, you will place 2 customers (in the same location) at the start of your turn.

 #### Take Two Actions

 Choose any two of the following actions (must be different actions):